MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-view-effective-configuration.md

  In System Center Operations Manager, the Web console allows an operator to view the monitoring details for a selected object and show all the rules and monitors that target it.

-From the results, you are able to see the following details:
+From the results, you're able to see the following details:

 * Monitor/Rule name
 * Target class